April 30, 2016

 THE BIG BLUFF (1955)

-The film, produced by Planet Filmplays and distributed by United Artists, (a match made in heaven) opens at the bedside of a rich widow, played by Martha Vickers, terminally ill with a heart condition.
-Her secretary and doctor, Robert Hutton, thinks it best not to tell her, feeling a positive outlook would be best for her.
+The black and white film opens at the bedside of a rich widow, played by Martha Vickers, terminally ill with a heart condition.
+Her secretary and doctor think it best not to tell her, feeling a positive outlook would be best for her.
 The doctor also suggests a move to a more remote part of Los Angeles for peace and quiet.
 The views from her window are spectacular if the smog ever clears.
-Hutton gives a rather comatose performance.
+Robert Hutton gives a rather comatose performance as the doctor.

-While dining out the secretary meets Bromfield who then learns about Vickers and her wealth.
-He wines and dines the rich widow and goes diabolical after learning of her health.
-They marry and he does his best to wear her down with late-night parties and physical activity.
-He replaces her medication with sodium bicarbonate in one pill container, keeping the real medicine to back up his vow to take care of her.
-He puts the "sin" in sincerity.
+While dining out the secretary meets Bromfield who learns about Vickers and her health, aka wealth.
+He wines and dines the rich widow, then marries.
+He does his best to wear her down with late-night parties and physical activity.
+But to his disappointment, all this exercise improves her health.
+Diabolically, the financially restrained con man speeds up the process by replacing her medication with sodium bicarbonate in a second pill container.
+The real medicine is his backup to his vow, "I'll take care of her" (for as long as he can stand it).

 April 9, 2016